Paul Whiteman: Radio and TV

 In the 1940s and 1950s, after he had disbanded his orchestra, Whiteman worked as a music director for the ABC Radio Network.
 He also hosted Paul Whiteman's TV Teen Club from Philadelphia on ABC-TV from 1949 to 1954.
 The show was seen for an hour the first two years, then as a half-hour segment on Saturday evenings.
 In 1952 a young Dick Clark read the commercials for sponsor Tootsie Roll.
 Whiteman's TV-Teen Club, along with Grady and Hurst's 950 Club, proved to be an inspiration for WFIL-TV's afternoon dance show called American Bandstand.

 He also continued to appear as guest conductor for many concerts.
 His manner on stage was disarming; he signed off each program with something casual like, "Well, that just about slaps the cap on the old milk bottle for tonight."
 In the early 1960s, Whiteman played in Las Vegas before retiring.

-Personal life
+Personal life and death

 On August 18, 1931, Whiteman married for the fourth and final time to actress Margaret Livingston in a ceremony in Denver, Colorado.
 Livingston was unable to have children, and the couple adopted four.

 Whiteman lived at Walking Horse Farm near the village of Rosemont in Delaware Township, Hunterdon County, New Jersey, from 1938 to 1959.
 After selling the farm to agriculturalist Lloyd Wescott, Whiteman moved to New Hope, Pennsylvania, for his remaining years.

-Paul Whiteman died of a heart attack on December 29, 1967, in Doylestown, Pennsylvania, aged 77.
+Paul Whiteman died of a heart attack on December 29, 1967, in Doylestown Hospital, Doylestown, Pennsylvania, aged 77.
+He is buried at First Presbyterian Church of Ewing Cemetery in Trenton, New Jersey.